BonsaiDen/JavaScript-Garden/doc/arrays.md

 ### Arrays

-Many people, coming from other languages or not, think that since Arrays are objects too, they can use just the `For In` loop to iterate over them.

-Whatever you do, do **NOT** do this.
-Even though the internals of JavaScript make this work, it's horrible slow, and not only that, you have you to use `hasOwnProperty` too, to make sure you only get the stuff you want.

-While one might think that it's a no brainer to trade a small performance loss against readability, let me say that were not talking about small losses here.

-We're talking about a factor of **10x** to **20x** here, depending on which engine, its version and how many properties there are defined on the array.
+Although the `Array` in JavaScript is an `Object`, there's no good reason to use the [`for in` loop](#the-for-in-loop) in order to iterate over it.
+In fact there a number of very good reasons **against** the use of `for in` on an `Array`.

+While it may seem like a good choice at first, to trade the some speed against the readability of the `for in` construct, this has **major** implications on performance.

+The `for in` does in fact iterate over the indexes of an `Array`.
+But it does also traverse the prototype chain.
+So one already has to use `hasOwnProperty` in order to make sure to filter out unwanted properties, and still if any additional properties happen to be defined on the array, they will still make it through this filter.

+Combining the already slow nature of the prototype traversing `for in` with the use of `hasOwnProperty` results in a performance degradation of a factor of up to **20x**.

-Also if you just want to iterate over a subset of an array, then using `For In` with an additional `if` condition is obviously not the way to go.
+So if you want to iterate over an `Array` in JavaScript, **always** use the classic `for` loop construct.

-So how to do iteration over arrays in JavaScript?
-Well there's only one way here, and that is to use the classic `for loop` (with one little extra).

 **Example**